Gas vs. Electric — Circa 1895

 The battle between internal combustion and electric cars has been raging since the 19th Century…

 Indeed, at that juncture there was no agreement even over what these new-fangled things should be called, among the suggestions being ‘autotrucks,’ ‘autowains,’ ‘quadricycles,’ ‘hippo mobiles,’ and ‘benzine buggies’

-As early as 1875, the Wisconsin legislature offered a $10,000 prize to any state resident who produced “a machine propelled by steam or other motive agent…as a cheap and practical substitute for the use of horses and other animals on highway and farm”; three years later two massive steam powered carriagees, the 14,255-pound tractor-like Green Bay Machine, (with three forward speeds and a reverse gear), and the 9,875-pound single gear Oshkosh, faced off over a 201-mile course; the Oshkosh won, in slightly less than 34 hours, averaging 6 miles an hour.
+As early as 1875, the Wisconsin legislature offered a $10,000 prize to any state resident who produced “a machine propelled by steam or other motive agent…as a cheap and practical substitute for the use of horses and other animals on highway and farm,” Three years later, two massive steam-powered carriages, the 14,255-pound tractor-like Green Bay Machine (with three forward speeds and a reverse gear), and the 9,875-pound single-gear Oshkosh, faced off over a 201-mile course.
+The Oshkosh won, in slightly less than 34 hours, average speed: 6 miles an hour.

 But it was another race, in 1895, that would largely set the direction of the American automobile.
 Organized by the Chicago Times-Herald to “stimulate invention, development and perfection of the motor vehicle,” (not to mention circulation), it drew initial entries from nearly one hundred manufacturers of essentially home-made cars, though fewer than a dozen were able to meet the criteria to race 53-miles from Chicago to Evanston and back.